Honolulu Museum of Art: Collections and holdings

 The permanent collection is presented in 32 galleries and six courtyards.

 Admission

 The Honolulu Museum of Art occupies 3.2 acre near downtown Honolulu.
 It is open to the public Wednesday through Sunday.
-Admission is free to members, children 18 and under and for some events; otherwise a fee is charged.
-Complimentary admission is offered to Hawai‘i residents on the third Sunday of the month from 10AM until 6PM.
+Admission is free to members, children 18 and under, and for some events; otherwise a fee is charged.
+Complimentary admission is offered to Hawaiʻi residents on the third Sunday of the month from 10AM until 6PM.
 Guided tours are offered several times daily.

 Hours

 The museum is open Wednesday, Thursday, Saturday, and Sunday 10AM-6PM, and Friday 10AM-9PM.
 It is closed Monday and Tuesday.

 Doris Duke Theatre

 The Doris Duke Theatre at the museum seats 280.
 It hosts movies, concerts, lectures, and presentations.

 Robert Allerton Art Library

 In 1927, the Research Library opened with 500 books.
 In 1955, it was expanded and named for Robert Allerton.
 The collection includes 45,000 books and periodicals, biographical files on artists, and auction catalogues dating to the beginning of the 20th century.
 The library is a non-circulating research facility with a reading room open to the public.